DIBL/JavaMultiThreading/interviewQuestions.md

 ThreadPoolExecutor's `submit()` method throws `RejectedExecutionException` if the task cannot be scheduled for execution.

 #### 22. What is the difference between the submit() and execute() method thread pool in Java?
+> Thread is subset of Process, in other words one process can contain multiple threads.
+Two process runs on different memory space, but all threads share same memory space.
+[5]

 A main difference between the `submit()` and `execute()` method is that `ExecuterService.submit()` can return result of computation because it has a return type of Future, but `execute()` method cannot return anything because it's return type is void.

 Both methods are ways to submit a task to thread pools but there is a slight difference between them. execute(Runnable command) is defined in Executor interface and executes given task in future, but more importantly, it does not return anything.
 Its return type is void.